dschnare/maverick/README.md

       init     Saves a default maverick.settings.js file in the current working directory.

       build    Builds source files and saves them outputPath.
-        --settings,-S        The module path for the settings. {default: maverick.settings.js}
+        --settings,-S        The module path for the settings {default: maverick.settings.js}
         --build-mode,-B      The build mode (supported values: debug, test, release) {default: debug}

       serve    Serves source files with a dev server.
-        --settings,-S        The module path for the settings. {default: maverick.settings.js}
+        --settings,-S        The module path for the settings {default: maverick.settings.js}
-        --port,-P            The port to bind the server to. {default: 8080}
+        --port,-P            The port to bind the server to {default: 8080}
+        --host,-H            The host name for the dev server {default: localhost}
         --serve-mode,-M      The serve mode (supported values: hmr, inline) {default: hmr}
-        --app-builder,-A     The module path for an Express app builder to install the dev server as middleware onto.
+        --app-builder,-A     The module path for an Express app builder to install the dev server as middleware onto

 ## Pre-configured Loaders